The Block (Australian TV series): Season 21

+The auctions received very mixed results and became one of the worst auctions seen in years.
+The first auction lead by Britt & Taz ended with them receiving $420k, however it was the only auction to make a profit over $120k, the second auction by Robby & Mat landed them with $109,999.10 which they have to split.
+From the third auction onwards, each team took a vendors bid, unfortunately third auction by Emma & Ben passed in, fourth by Sonny & Alicia just went over their vendor bid giving them $120k and the fifth by Han & Can was also passed in, leading Britt & Taz to win The Block and receive the prize of $100k, making their final profits $520k.
+The combined result was $649,999.10, the lowest combined result since Season nine.

+Season 22

+In August 2025, it was reported that Nine had bought a 1.35ha site which contains six blocks of land at 109 Old Mornington Rd, Mt Eliza, for $11 million.
+Auditions for the 22nd season opened in September 2025 with shooting expected to begin in February 2026 for 12 weeks.

+In October 2025, the 22nd season and location was officially confirmed at Nine’s 2026 upfronts.

 Viewership

 The two first seasons were successful with audience viewership, with the first season averaging 2.2 million viewers.
-Season 1 Finale was watched by 3.115 million viewers and Season 2 was watched by 2.273 million viewers.
+The season one finale was watched by 3.115 million viewers, and Season 2 was watched by 2.273 million viewers.

 The third season debuted with 1,134,000, a daily rank of 9.
-It lost to all its main time slot competition consisting of Glee on Network Ten and Border Security on the Seven Network.
+It lost to all its main time slot competition, which consisted of Glee on Network Ten and Border Security on the Seven Network.
 However, it remained successful with key demographics and enjoyed steady ratings throughout the season.
-Season 3 concluded with 1.712 million viewers, and was the top program of the night in total people and all key demographics.
-It was also the second most-watched program of the week.
+Season 3 concluded with 1.712 million viewers, and it was the top program of the night in total people and all key demographics.
+It was also the second-most-watched program of the week.

 Awards and nominations

+Reno Rumble

-Reno RumbleReno Rumble was a program that pit teams from The Block against teams from the Seven Network's reality series House Rules.
+Reno Rumble was a program that pit teams from The Block against teams from the Seven Network's reality series House Rules.
 The program aired on the Nine Network and was produced by the same production company as The Block.

 The series was renewed for a second season but did not involve former contestants from The Block or House Rules and was only produced by the Nine Network.

 Adaptations

 Death

-One of the workers, John Jeremy Bradley, passed away earlier in October 2022.
-He suffered a heart attack and he was 42.
+One of the workers, John Jeremy Bradley, died earlier in October 2022.
+He suffered a heart attack at age 42.